 Serious car accidents are life-changing experiences.
 The crash itself is only the beginning of what can be an extremely long process, involving filing an insurance claim, determining fault, and most importantly, getting the compensation you need to move on in life.
 Taking on an insurance company to get what you deserve can be intimidating.
-Being represented by a lawyer with the resources to fully investigate an accident and build a strong case for compensation will not only be vital, but will also give you much needed peace of mind.
-In order to prove fault and secure a settlement, a lawyer will:
+Being represented by an injury lawyer with the resources to fully investigate an accident and build a strong case for compensation will not only be vital, but will also give you much needed peace of mind.
+In order to prove fault and secure a settlement, a car accident lawyer will:

 Victims must also act quickly, as they are allowed only three years from the date of the accident to pursue a personal injury lawsuit under the state of New York’s statute of limitations law.

 New York’s no-fault car accident laws can be confusing, especially when injuries are involved.
 A lawsuit against the at-fault driver or a claim with their insurer can only be filed when injuries are severe.
 That definition includes broken bones, considerable disfigurement, permanent damage to a limb or a body organ, an injury substantially limiting a body function or system, or an injury that leaves you incapable of performing your normal activities for at least 90 days.

 There are filing requirements and deadlines for property damage and injury claims.
 If you miss any requirements or deadlines, you may waive your right to recover compensation.
 Every car accident claim and personal injury is different, and the no-fault laws do not apply in certain car accident circumstances.
 Because of the legal complexities and filing requirements, only experienced Long Island car accident attorneys should handle New York car accident claims.